M-J-Robbins/good-email-code/email-accessibility/text-in-images.md

 ### Text styles are not editable
 There are a number of tools and browser extensions that allow a user to adjust the styling of text to make it easier for them to read.
 For example they may want to adjust the font, colour or size.

-These work but altering the CSS, so will only work on HTML and can't change an image.
+These work by altering the CSS, so will only work on HTML and can't change an image.

 ### Text is not translatable
 Translation tools typically don't look at images and won't be able to translate the content on the page.